-If you are looking for a less expensive solution, remove your old ABS pump and send it to a repair shop specializing in fixing VW ABS pumps.
+If you are looking for a less expensive solution, remove your old ABS pump and send it to a repair shop specializing in fixing VW ABS pumps on eBay.
 You can find many repair shops that offer this service on eBay.

 A repair shop specializing in ABS repair will open your pump, find out what is wrong with it, and repair your old ABS pump.
 The downside of this method is that you will have the car parked for a few days while the ABS pump is repaired.

 Repairing the old ABS module can save you a significant amount of money.
 The average cost to repair a VW ABS Module is between $250 and $350, which is a lot less expensive than replacing the ABS module.